Fishing industry in Pakistan: Resources

 Pakistan has many marine and inland fishery resources.
-The potential was estimated at 1 million tonnes/year from the marine subsector alone.
-The commercially important resources include near 250 demersal fish species, 50 small pelagic fish species, 15 medium-sized pelagic species and 20 large pelagic fish species.
+The potential was historically estimated at 1 million tonnes/year from the marine subsector alone, but overfishing has reduced annual marine subsector production to approximately 0.51 million tons.
+Commercially important resources include nearly 250 demersal fish species, 50 small pelagic fish species, 15 medium-sized pelagic species and 20 large pelagic fish species.
 In addition, there are also 15 commercial species of shrimp, 12 of cephalopods and 5 of lobster.
 The effect of the Indus River Delta on the marine resources of the coastline of Sindh is substantial, as this river system has been transporting enormous quantities of nutrients and sediment to the continental shelf for centuries.
-Pakistan has an extensive inland water areas system, which is mainly dominated by the Indus River.
+Pakistan also has an extensive inland water areas system, which is mainly dominated by the Indus River.
 These water bodies, depending on their type, possess varying potential for development of the inland and aquaculture subsectors.
-Inland water bodies, like dams, water locks, reservoirs, rivers, lakes and ponds cover an area of approximately 8 million hectares.
+Inland water bodies, like dams, water locks, reservoirs, rivers, lakes and ponds cover an area of approximately 8,000,000 ha.

-Marine varieties
+Marine populations

-The shrimp variety includes the species of Penaeus indicus and Penaeus monodon among 12 other.
-Surveys in the Arabian Sea indicate that commercial species of crustaceans like shrimps and lobsters are overexploited.
+Crustacean species fished in Pakistan include parapenaeopsis stylifera, penaeus merguiensis, portunus sanguinolentus and panulirus polyphagus.
+However, research has shown that commercial species of crustaceans, like shrimps and lobsters, are overexploited.
 Crabs, cephalopods and other molluscs are an unconventional resource.
-However, there is a potential in the export market as a substitute for these.
-Demersal fish resources show the signs of being exploited, hence only limited expansion of catch is possible in future.
-There may be a possibility of expanding the catch the small pelagic fish resources by venturing further offshore.
-It is very much likely that the fishermen would have to consider using new fishing methods in order to achieve this.
-As for the larger variety of pelagic fish, especially Skipjack tuna and its relatives, are available in the Exclusive Economic Zone of Pakistan in the Karachi District.
+However, they may be a potential replacement, in the export market, for overfished crustaceans.

+Demersal fish resources show signs of being exploited, and thus limited expansion is possible in future.
+There may be a possibility of expanding the catch of small pelagic fish by venturing further offshore, but fishermen would likely have to use new methods to do this.
+Some larger pelagic fish, especially skipjack tuna and its relatives, are available in the Exclusive Economic Zone of Pakistan, managed by the Karachi District.
 Fishing for these usually result in by-catches of marlin and shark species.
-Local fishing fleet commonly harvests the species of Frigate mackerel, Indian mackerel, Spanish mackerel, barracuda and dolphinfish.
-The production figures of 2006 showed overexploitation relative to maximum sustainable yield level.
+Local fishing fleet commonly harvest Frigate mackerel, Indian mackerel, Spanish mackerel, barracuda and dolphinfish.
+As of 2025, these species are also being overfished relative to maximum sustainable yield level.

 A large variety of mesopelagic fish exist just off the continental shelf and are barely exploited.
-These resources are prime candidates for conversion to fishmeal for use in poultry and aquaculture but no commercial use is available in the country.
-Mussels, oysters, clams, seaweed, kelp, sea urchins and other marine resources also exist in Pakistan but further research data is required in order to evaluate the feasibility of propagating the mariculture of these varieties.
+These resources are prime candidates for conversion to fishmeal for use in poultry and aquaculture.
+However, Pakistan does not currently have the processing capability to make use of this resource.

+Mussels, oysters, clams, seaweed, kelp, sea urchins and other marine resources also exist in Pakistan, but further research data is required in order to evaluate the feasibility of propagating the mariculture of these varieties.

 Subsectors

 Marine subsector

-Pakistan has a continental shelf area of 50,270 km^{2} and coastline length of 1,120 km.
-The total maritime zone of Pakistan is over 30 percent of the land area.
-The coastal belt is characterized by a meshwork of estuaries and creeks with mangrove forestry that serve as nursery grounds for species of finfish and shellfish.
-In 1958, the first modern fish harbour was constructed at the Karachi District.
-Later, the fleet expanded and is now mostly mechanized.
+Pakistan has a continental shelf area of 50270 km2 and coastline length of 1120 km.
+The total maritime zone of Pakistan is over 30% of the land area.
+The Indus River Delta is characterized by a meshwork of estuaries and creeks with mangrove forestry which serves as nursery grounds for species of finfish and shellfish.